canonical/lxd/doc/authentication.md

 In a production setup, unset `core.trust_password` after all clients have been added.
 This prevents brute-force attacks trying to guess the password.

+(authentication-token)=
+#### Adding client certificates using tokens

+You can also add new clients by using tokens.
+This is a safer way than using the trust password, because tokens expire once they've been used.

+To use this method, generate a token for each client by calling `lxc config trust add`, which will prompt for the client name.
+The clients can then add their certificates to the server's trust store by providing the generated token when prompted for the trust password.
+Alternatively, the clients can provide the token directly when adding the remote: `lxc remote add <name> <token>`.

 ### Using a PKI system